carmina-hatnean/Bugs/README.md

 **Actual result**

-The website have an error in the console "Failed to load resource: the server responded with a status of 404 (Not Found)".
+The website has an error in the console "Failed to load resource: the server responded with a status of 404 (Not Found)".
 Favicon not showing up.

 ![favicon 1](https://user-images.githubusercontent.com/85248462/212406487-632528a2-171f-49f2-9011-dd9cb9b8b102.png)